socphoenix/pico-midicizer/README.md

+# This is the archived branch of the original CircuitPython code for this project.
+The Arduino code runs at much faster speeds, it is highly recommended to switch to that instead.

 # pico-midicizer
 This guide/code is for creating a midi controller to digitize an organ, with a guide on how it was installed into a Conn 650 theater organ.
 The code relies on Circuitpython 8 (tested with 8.0.4), which can be downloaded [here](https://circuitpython.org/board/raspberry_pi_pico/), and uses additional libraries